Broomend, henge, standing stones and symbol stone

 Photo: Ballogie, CC BY-SA 2.0.

-Kinmuck, Aberdeenshire, is a small village just outside Inverurie in the north-east of Scotland.
+Kinmuck is a small village in the parish of Keithhall and Kinkell in Aberdeenshire, Scotland, about 3 miles south-east of Inverurie.
 Kinmuck is situated 2½ miles east of Broomend, henge, standing stones and symbol stone.

 Broomend, henge, standing stones and symbol stone